 - $580,000 for a car accident victim who needed a cervical disc replacement

 - $475,000 for a car accident victim who needed neck, back, and shoulder herniations

 For a free legal consultation with a Car Accident lawyer serving Mobile, call 800-537-8185

-- Visit the accident scene to gather evidence
+- Investigate the accident scene

-- Gather photos
+- Gather photos of the accident and any damages

 - Obtain videos from nearby surveillance cameras and other sources